 - include content relevant to young people’s experiences and interests

-- commence activities prior to initial experimentation and continue as young people mature
+- commence activities before initial experimentation and continue as young people mature

-- provide significant coverage of relevant issues complimented by follow up booster sessions
+- provide significant coverage of relevant issues complemented by follow up booster sessions

-- position drug education within a broader health and personal learning curriculum that focuses, amongst other things, on mental health issues such as stress and coping
+- position drug education within the broader health and personal learning curriculum that focuses, amongst other things, on mental health issues such as stress and coping

 - respond to cultural and social needs of the school community